mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 5. Click **"Install Now"** and confirm the changes.
 6. Complete the final steps by choosing your timezone and creating a user account with a strong password.
 For added security, you can check the box to **"Encrypt my home folder."**
 7. Once the installation is finished, click **"Restart Now"** and remove the USB drive when prompted.
+8. *For PCs* - upon reboot, your computer will display a menu called **GRUB**.
+This is the Linux bootloader.
+Since you only have Linux Mint installed, it will automatically select and start Linux Mint after a few seconds.
+You don't need to do anything here.

 ---